Judecoin/pos-evolution/service-node-status-faq.md

 The exact behavior depends on chain rules and implementation.

-Users should check official explanations and current on-chain status.
+Users should check community explanations and current on-chain status.

 ## 【Q17: What is deregistered status?】